deadlyvipers/dojo_rules/kill_list.md

 * Repeated code blocks
 * Bad variable names

-This should add some help to issues.

-This is the end... forgot to use fixes #3
+This is actually on the feature branch.